 Essential oils have aromatherapy benefits as well as affecting the skin.
 Lavender is commonly used for sensitive skin, orange for improving dull or oily skin, and peppermint for cooling, refreshing, and calming acne-prone skin.

-There are infinite variations on the essential oils you choose to mix into this recipe, based on your scent preferences and skin type.
+There are infinite variations on the essential oils you choose to mix into this homemade body wash recipe, based on your scent preferences and skin type.
 You can also use different amounts of drops depending on how strong you’d like the scent to be, but keep in mind that less is generally more when it comes to essential oils.

 There’s also no limit to how many or how few oils you incorporate – I’d recommend anywhere from two to six types.
 I’m sharing one mixture that I like, below, but most of the fun in making your own bath products is being creative and choosing scents that you love.
 You can read more about the properties and uses of different essentials oils here.

-Sample essential oil mixture
+Sample essential oil mixture for a homemade body wash

 9 drops lavender